 2. Intensive Outpatient Programs, also known as IOPs for short can be a great option when you are ready to get back on your feet.
 These intensive outpatient programs offer patients living at home the option to attend treatment 3 hours per day initially five days a week with decreasing intensity until they reach just one session every other day or once weekly depending upon what works best for them personally and financially.
 PHP credentials may Step down into this type of program if necessary.

 3. Standard Outpatient Treatment: In outpatient treatment, the patient will have a set number of sessions that they must attend.
 These may vary depending on their needs and other factors.
 In standard outpatient care, there are two main options: single session therapy – often referred to as just one follow-up visit with your therapist after starting medication (OP), where you’ll receive some individualized advice about how best to use these drugs in order to help meet your goals.

 A person can choose between inpatient or outpatient treatment depending upon their needs and what suits them financially.
 A lot of people choose to stay at transitional homes after attending rehab so they can transition back into life more effectively.

 12 Steps Program

-The 12 Steps were originally created by Alcoholics Anonymous founders to help people overcome their addiction.
-The program gained enough success in its early days for other groups with different addictions and behaviors related the same substances or activities, like smoking cigarettes (or anything else), adapted it accordingly – creating modified versions known collectively today as ’12+step programs’.
-The 12-Step model provides support, encouragement and accountability for people who genuinely want to overcome their addiction.
-It also encourages the kind of social interactions that have helped countless addicts stay clean throughout recovery from drugs or alcohol abuse.
-Following is what the 12 steps are based on
+The 12 Steps were originally created by Alcoholics Anonymous (AA) founders to help people overcome their addictions.
+The program gained enough success in its early days for other groups with different addictions and behaviors related to the same substances or activities, like smoking cigarettes (or anything else), adapted it accordingly – creating modified versions known collectively today as ’12+step programs’.
+The 12-Step model provides support, encouragement, and accountability for people who genuinely want to overcome their addiction.
+It also encourages the kind of social interactions that have helped countless addicts stay clean throughout recovery from drug or alcohol abuse.
+Following is what the 12 steps are based on:

 - Soul searching